kailyl/2048/README.md

+## 2048

-cis 120 final project - java and java swing for graphics
+CIS 120 final project using Java and Java Swing for graphics